GluuFederation/docs-supportportal-prod/sources/user-guide/new.md

 You can view all the tickets that you are subscribed to from the Dashboard > My Alerts section.
 To remove yourself from a tickets notifications simply navigate to the ticket and click the `Remove me from alerts` button.

-# Adding / Removing Named Contacts

-If you are the lead point of contact at a Gluu customer organization, you have the ability to add and remove your colleagues as supported contacts.
-Named contacts are limited based on the support plan your organization has purchased with Gluu.
-For an overview of support entitlements, you can view the [Gluu support matrix](http://gluu.org/entitlements).

-# Adding / Removing Partner organizations

-If you are the lead point of contact at a Gluu customer organization, you have the ability to add and remove certified Gluu partners from your account.
-Certified Gluu partners are organizations that have been vetted by Gluu, and engaged by your organization to assist with your Gluu server integrations and operations.

-Adding a certified partner organization will enable all authorized contacts at the partner organization to see your organizations private tickets, and to create tickets on behalf of you and your colleagues.
-This will allow you to more seamlessly work with partner organizations and Gluu support to resolve issues relating to your authentication and authorization service.